Luis Neves and Betinho do Choupal — Our Road to Master Hunter — July 30, 2012

 I was born in Portugal and spent my youth hunting with my father and our dogs.
 It was there that I developed my life-long love of hunting.
 I moved to America when I was 18 years old.
 I continued to hunt and acquired a wonderful German Shorthaired Pointer.
 Sadly, she passed away at the age of one.
 That loss devastated me and I didn’t hunt for a while.
 Eventually, I missed hunting and my wife suggested that since I had always wanted a that this would be a good time to get one.
 I acquired Diva from an old breeder friend back in Portugal.
 I bred Diva and enjoyed hunting with her and her daughter.

 However, I wanted a nice male to train and hunt.
 I took a trip back to Portugal and visited a long time breeder who had a reputation for breeding excellent field dogs.
-He had three eight month old brothers available.
+He had three eight-month-old brothers available.
 I spent a morning watching the three males work on birds.
 After much thought, I decided the one called Betinho would be mine.
 Betinho and I arrived in America in October of 2006.
-At that time there were less then 200 Portuguese Pointers in the United States.
+At that time there were less than 200s in the United States.
 Betinho joined our family and began his hunting training that fall in the fields of Long Island, New York.
-Betinho and I have a special connection and as his owner/trainer I respect that he always wants to please me.
+Betinho and I have a special connection and as his owner/trainer, I respect that he always wants to please me.
 That is a breed characteristic I especially like.

-I am very proud of my dog and all of his hard work and for proving that the Portuguese Pointer is a bird dog any upland hunter would be proud to own.
-My hope is that someday soon the AKC will recognize the breed to participate in field trails as well as the hunt tests.
+I am very proud of my dog and all of his hard work and for proving that he is a bird dog any upland hunter would be proud to own.
+My hope is that someday soon the AKC will recognize the breed to participate in field trials as well as the hunt tests.